TIBCOSoftware/tci-flogo/samples/app-dev/Monitoring-and-Execution-History/readme.md

 # Description

-This is Flogo Enterpsie Monitoring and Execution History Sample.The Flogo Enteprise Monitoring is a licensed tool which can be used to monitor the Flogo apps running on-prem or in a Kubernetes cluster running on any cloud platform.
+This is Flogo Enterpsie Monitoring and Execution History Sample.The Flogo Enteprise Monitoring is a licensed tool which can be used to monitor the Flogo apps running on-prem or apps running inside a Kubernetes cluster.
 Similarly Flogo Flow State Manager is used to capture the execution history for flows inside an app.
 We can use the postgres DB as persistent layer and store the execution history records inside the DB.
 The Flogo Flow state manager provides the re-run feature as well which will allow to re-run a flow from the Execution History screen.

 ## Pre-Requisite
 1. Should have Flogo Enterprise Monitoring
 2. Should have Flogo Flow State Manager
-3. Should have Postgres DB running and configured with the Flow State Manager to store the execution records.
+3. Should have TCI subscription to generate the Flogo Binary locally.
-4. Should have TCI subscription to generate the Flogo Binary locally.
+4.Should have Postgres DB running and configured with the Flow State Manager to store the execution records.

-For more information on the configuration of Flogo Enterprise Monitoring, Flogo Flow Satate Manager and Postgres, Please refer [here](https://integration.cloud.tibco.com/docs/index.html#Subsystems/flogo/flogo-all/monitoring.html?TocPath=TIBCO%2520Flogo%25C2%25AE%2520Apps%257CDeployment%2520and%2520Configuration%257CBuilding%2520an%2520App%2520Executable%257CMonitoring%257C_____0)
+For more information on the configuration of Flogo Enterprise Monitoring, Flogo Flow State Manager and Postgres, Please refer [here](https://integration.cloud.tibco.com/docs/index.html#Subsystems/flogo/flogo-all/monitoring.html?TocPath=TIBCO%2520Flogo%25C2%25AE%2520Apps%257CDeployment%2520and%2520Configuration%257CBuilding%2520an%2520App%2520Executable%257CMonitoring%257C_____0)

 ## Import the sample